 How Often Should Equipment Be Calibrated?

-If you use equipment designed to measure or manufacture various parts and materials with high precision, you want your equipment to be as accurate as possible.
+If you use equipment designed to measure or manufacture various parts and materials with high precision, you want it to be as accurate as possible.
 Ensuring your equipment’s accuracy often comes down to calibrating it at the right intervals.
 As a result, many companies develop a calibration schedule for the various instruments they use for their work.

 worker performing calibration services

-Since most equipment needs routine calibration to ensure it delivers accurate measurements, you need to understand how often you should calibrate your equipment.
+Since most equipment requires routine calibration to ensure it delivers accurate measurements, you need to understand how often you should calibrate your equipment.
 As you develop a routine calibration schedule, you’ll find that different instruments and machinery will have different equipment calibration frequency requirements.
 By developing a calibration schedule based on your equipment’s unique needs, you can keep it in the best condition possible.

 Since calibrating your equipment on a particular schedule is crucial to your success, you’ll want to understand the main times you may need to calibrate your equipment.
-For example, creating a calibration schedule based on a manufacturer’s recommendation calibration intervals or after a predetermined number of uses can help you develop a schedule that keeps your equipment calibrated properly without wasting time recalibrating unnecessarily.
+For example, creating a calibration schedule based on a manufacturer’s recommended calibration intervals or after a predetermined number of uses can help you develop a schedule that keeps your equipment calibrated properly without wasting time recalibrating unnecessarily.

 Here are eight times you’ll want to calibrate your equipment: